 - onion powder to taste

-- 2 tbsp olive oil plus 2 tsp (reserved)
+- 2 tbsp extra virgin olive oil plus 2 tsp (reserved)

 - cheese (sliced) optional

-Wash and cut of veggies (lettuce, tomato, etc).
-Set aside
+- Wash and cut veggies (lettuce, etc).
+Set aside.

-Place saute pan over medium-high heat.
-Add olive oil.
-When hot, sear patties on both sides paying careful attention to not overcook.
-About 6-8 minutes on both sides.
+- Place saute pan over medium-high heat.
+Add cooking oil.
+When hot, sear patties on both sides until patty reaches an internal temperature of 165 degrees.
+Paying careful attention to not overcook.
 Cook in batches.
 Top each patty with a slice of cheese (optional).
 Cover pan and allow cheese to melt.

-After patties are seared, place patties inside slider buns.
+- Place patties inside slider buns.
 Brush the top of each slider bun with olive oil and sprinkle the top with Italian seasoning.
 Place in preheated oven for 3-4 minutes.
-Remove sliders from oven and add fixings.
+Remove sliders from oven.
+Add additional toppings (lettuce, etc).